 QoS Monitoring for packet delay allows for the measurement of UL packet delay, DL packet delay or round trip packet delay between UE and PSA UPF.
 The details of the QoS Monitoring for packet delay are described in clause 5.33.3.

-NOTE: The PCF may calculate Packet Delay Variation (clause 5.37.7) and the round trip packet delay when UL and DL are on different QoS flows (clause 5.37.4) based on packet delay monitoring results of QoS flows.
+The PCF should calculate Packet Delay Variation (see clause 5.37.7) and the round trip packet delay when UL and DL are on different QoS flows (see clause 5.37.4 and 5.37.6) based on packet delay monitoring results of QoS flows.

+NOTE: Round trip delay over two QoS flows can applies for one service data or two service flows.
+In the case of one service flow, is one QoS flow is used for the UL traffic and another QoS flow used for the DL traffic for the service data flow.
+In the case of two service data flows, one QoS flow is used for one UL direction service data flow and another QoS flow is for the DL service data flow.

 5.45.3 Congestion information monitoring